 Request an Escort to and From Your Vehicle

-If you fear for your safety, take someone you trust with you to the hearing.
+If you fear for your safety, take someone you can rely on with you to the hearing.
 They can walk you to and from the courthouse and keep you company during the hearing so that the Respondent cannot take advantage of a situation in which you are alone to intimidate or threaten you.
 You may also call ahead of time to request a police officer to escort you to and from the courthouse after you arrive.
 You may also be able to connect with a local domestic violence advocate to accompany you.
 When the hearing is over, seek company in getting to your vehicle safely.

 Arrive at the Courthouse Earlier than You Need To